robstoll/atrium/README.md

 Atrium is not intended for data driven testing in the narrowed sense in terms that it cannot produce multiple tests.
 This is the responsibility of your test runner.
-However, Atrium let you define multiple assertions within one test and reports them all if you want.
+However, Atrium let you define multiple expectations within one test and reports them all if you want.
 In this sense it can be used for data driven testing.
 This is especially helpful in case your test runner does not support data driven testing (or other mechanisms like hierarchical or dynamic tests).
-As an example, Atrium can help you writing data driven tests in a common module of a multiplatform-project.
+As an example, Atrium can help you to write data driven tests in a common module of a multiplatform-project.

-The trick is to wrap your assertions into an [assertion group block](#define-single-assertions-or-assertion-groups) and create [Feature Assertions](#feature-assertions).
+The trick is to wrap your expectations into an [expectation-group](#define-single-expectations-or-an-expectation-group), use [Feature Extractors](#feature-extractors) and state expectations about those feautres.
 Following an example:

 <ex-data-driven-1>